gmccune22/Fall2023_Bootcamp/README.md

 ## Assignment
 Your objective is to create a server that provides listing data from a JSON file.
 To accomplish this, you will:
-- use the File System module to load `listings.json` into memory
+- use the File System module (fs) to load `listings.json` into memory
 - create a request handler with the URL module to send the listing data on a GET request to `localhost:8080/listings`
 - use the HTTP module to create a server that makes use of this request handler

 We have provided skeleton code that will help guide you in completing this assignment.

 There is also a file named `server.tests.js` containing unit tests to test your server once completed.

 # Instructions: